Davie, Florida • Primary-source investigative summary

 Vendors Vigilant Solutions / Motorola Flock Safety Millenium Products, Inc. Insight Public Sector

 Between 2019 and 2025, Davie’s Police Department built a multi-vendor Automated License Plate Reader program spanning two distinct technology ecosystems, 13 documented purchase orders, and nearly $700,000 in expenditures.
-Every purchase was executed administratively — through federal cooperative contracts and delegated purchasing authority — without a standalone Town Council vote, public workshop, or published staff recommendation at any stage.
+Flock Safety — the newer, larger ecosystem — was built entirely without a Town Council vote, public workshop, or published staff recommendation.
+The earlier Vigilant program received two Council votes; the fixed camera infrastructure those votes did not explicitly cover, and nothing Flock-related ever did.

 Phase I